Military Flying Evaluation Board (FEB), FNAEB, and FFPB – Military Defense Lawyer

 - F/A-18 (Super Hornet): alleged training failure and failure to progress, FNAEB

-- F/A-18 (Super Hornet): another alleged training failure and failure to progress, FNAEB
+- F/A-18 (Super Hornet): another two alleged training failure and failure to progress cases, FNAEB